RandomSearch18/mid-knight-snacks/README.md

 These are the requirements for running the game locally:

 - A screen.
-(At least 1000x800 because the window isn't resizable)
 - Windows, Linux, or MacOS
   - Fun fact: during the game jam, we used Windows and MacOS, and further development was done with Linux
 - You need a keyboard!
 Or something that can provide inputs for <kbd>A</kbd>, <kbd>D</kbd>, and <kbd>Space</kbd>
 - A modern version of Python.
-You can probably go down to maybe 3.8, but that hasn't been specifically tested
+You can probably go down to something like v3.8, but that hasn't been specifically tested

 ## Building for the web